visakan4/shopifyBackEndChallenge/README.md

 1. Execute the query
 2. If the query execution is successful iterate rhough the results and form the response JSON.
 3. If the query is not successful set the shopStatus to SHOP_NOT_UPDATED and statusCode to 409 and get the error messages.
-4. Return the response JSON(with error message).
+4. Return the response JSON(if failed with error message).

 RESPONSE